 Balkan Discovery Trip.
 Day 6: Kotor & Budva, Montenegro

-Montenegro has a long history that is reflected in its numerous historic sites, including the medieval walled city of Kotor, the ancient town of Stari Bar.
-Montenegro is famous for its beautiful coastline along the Adriatic Sea, of which the city of Budva is located.
+Montenegro has a long history that is reflected in its numerous historic sites, including the medieval walled city of Kotor and the ancient town of Stari Bar.
+Budva, located on Montenegro's beautiful Adriatic Sea coastline, is a popular destination.

-This post essentially divided into two, Kotor in the morning and Budva in the evening.
-It took 4 hours and more to reach Kotor from Mostar, with briefed stopped at Trebinje, which was supposed our night stay in the original plan.
-It was a small town and nothing-to-see at night, hence Mr Akin decided to stay put at Mostar yesterday night.
+This post is essentially divided into two: Kotor in the morning and Budva in the evening.
+It took 4 hours and more to reach Kotor from Mostar, with a brief stop at Trebinje, which was supposed to be our overnight stay in the original plan.
+It was a small town with nothing to see at night; hence, Mr. Akin decided to stay put at Mostar yesterday night.

 Macam le ada duit